 Recall the Babai algorithm implementation in Listing 1.
 At line 9, if we know the shape of y is 15-by-1, what is the shape of variable n after evaluating this line, in other words, how does the shape information propagate through the MATLAB built-in function length?
-The same problem pops up again at line 10 for the built-in function zeros and at lines 11 and 16 for the built-in function round.
+Similar problems occur again at line 10 for the built-in function zeros and at lines 11 and 16 for the built-in function round.